 Following her PhD, she worked as a fundraiser and event co-ordinator in the charity sector.
 This role gave her extensive experience in event management and marketing and importantly, communicating science to the lay public and engaging the public in a medical cause.

-Emma returned to Imperial in May 2006 to the Research Management Office at NHLI working with Dr Alun Owen and was promoted to Research Manager (Students & Fellows) in May 2008.
+Emma returned to Imperial in May 2006 to the Research Management Office at the National Heart and Lung Institute (NHLI), working with Dr Alun Owen and was promoted to Research Manager (Students & Fellows) in May 2008.
 In July 2014, she took on the role of Education Manager for the Institute.

 In 2011, she was awarded the Rector's Award and Rector's Medal for Excellence in Supporting the Student Experience.
 These awards recognise the importance placed by the College on the contribution of support staff in underpinning the College’s learning environment for students.

-In 2015, she was awarded a Julia Higgins Award.
+In 2015 and in 2021, she was awarded a Julia Higgins Award.
 These awards recognise individuals and departments that have made a significant contribution to the support of academic women at the College.